Testing the simplifying assumption in high-dimensional vine copulas: A hierarchical procedure for testing the in vine copulas

-We now analyze the performance of the proposed test procedure (\autoref{testprocedure} and \autoref{cccdt}) for regular vine copulas fitted to ten different data sets.
-Two different kinds of real data are considered: On the one hand, prominent data sets from the vine copula literature, and on the other hand, filtered financial returns which have been the subject of study in many applied vine copula research papers.
-The dimensionality of the data varies between $3$ and $49$ and the number of observations between 312 and $23,909$.
-The two non-financial data sets are \texttt{uranium} \citep{Cook1986} and \texttt{concrete} \citep{Yeh1998}.
-For both data sets, normalized ranks as pseudo-observations from the copula are obtained by means of the rescaled ecdf.
-All eight financial data sets are from the \textit{Kenneth R. French -- Data Library} and we apply ARMA($1$,$1$)-GARCH($1$,$1$)-filtering \citep{Engle1982,Bollerslev1986} and the rescaled ecdf to the residuals to obtain pseudo-observations from the $d$-dimensional copulas.
-Note that by applying the rescaled ecdf to the residuals, our test with pseudo-observations is still an asymptotically correct test (\citet{Chen2006}).
+We now use the hierarchical procedure with the CCC test $\Theta_\Myidx$ to test the simplifying assumption for R-vine copulas fitted to four different real data sets.
+The dimensionality of the data varies between $3$ and $10$ and the number of observations between $655$ and $5032$.
+On the one hand, we consider the data set \texttt{uranium} \citep{Cook1986} and obtain normalized ranks as pseudo-observations from the copula by means of the rescaled ecdf.
+On the other hand, we consider three financial data sets from the \textit{Kenneth R. French -- Data Library} (available under: \url{http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}).
+We apply ARMA($1$,$1$)-GARCH($1$,$1$)-filtering \citep{Engle1982,Bollerslev1986} with t-distributed innovations and apply the rescaled ecdf to the residuals to obtain pseudo-observations from the copulas.\footnote{Copula modeling for GARCH-filtered return data has been studied in \citep{Chen2006, Chan2009} and \citep{Patton2012} provides a review of copula models for economic time series.}

-To obtain parametric models for the PVC we apply the standard regular vine model selection algorithm proposed by \citet{Dissmann2013} which is implemented in the \texttt{R}-package \texttt{VineCopula} \citep{Schepsmeier2017}.
-The pair-copula families are selected according to the AIC and we use the option to test for the independence copula in each node of the vine copula by applying the test of \citet{Genest2007b} to obtain a sparse parametric simplified vine copula model.